cuervodelviento/driver.sdk_go/doc/config-schemas/getAlarmUsers.md

-# Set Add Person To AC
+# Gets users from an alarm

 ## Descripcion